GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 - Insert all of the new `id`s into the table
 - Trim the table so it doesn't grow unbounded

-> Trimming the table may be an unnecessary optimization, but the last thing I want is a 100mb SQLite file polluting people's phones just to have notification receipts.
+> Trimming the table may be an eager optimization, but the last thing I want is a 100MB SQLite file on someone's phone just for notification receipts.

-In order to keep this thread-safe, we use `FMDatabaseQueue` and execute all database transactions in the a single closure.
+In order to keep this thread-safe, use `FMDatabaseQueue` and execute all database transactions in a closure:

 ```swift
 let queue = FMDatabaseQueue(path: databasePath)